Jennifer specializes in articles about horse training, care, and purchasing.

 Look at a horse's tail, and you will see something quite different: a fountain of hair that appears to sprout right from the horse's hindquarters.
 In fact, the horse's tail is quite short.
 If you feel the tail (do not stand directly behind to do this), you will feel the central part of the tail, known as the dock, which comes down only to just below the buttocks (on average).
 Like all tails, the dock is an extension of the horse's spine.
 However, the dock is hidden and covered by extremely long hair.
 On some animals, if not trimmed, the hairy part of the tail can sweep the ground.

-Why do zebras and donkeys have thin tails with tufts, whilst horses have all of this hair?
+Why do zebras and donkeys have thin tails with tufts, while horses have all of this hair?

 The answer is climate.
 A zebra or donkey also has a short, upright mane.
 Horses have very thick, flowing manes.
 Donkeys are desert animals, and zebras dwell in the tropics.

-Horses evolved on the cold steppes of North America and then crossed the land bridge to Asia.
+Horses evolved on the cold steps of North America and then crossed the land bridge to Asia.
 They promptly became extinct in North America—perhaps they could not properly compete with the large numbers of large ruminants on the great plains.
 Both of these parts of the world get extremely cold in winter and are known for very strong winds.

 What Does a Horse Do With Its Tail?